E10

 How to Fix / Troubleshooting

-- Measure battery voltage: With engine stopped and charger on, measure DC voltage at the battery.
-Compare to recommended float voltage (typically ~13.5–13.8 V for 12 V systems).
+- Measure battery voltage: With the engine stopped and the charger on, measure DC voltage at the battery.
+Compare to the recommended float voltage (typically ~13.5–13.8 V for 12 V systems).

 - Check connections: Tighten charger output terminals and battery posts.
 Loose connections can cause erratic readings.

-- Replace charger if defective: If the charger output is above spec with no load issues, replace with the correct JCB‑approved charger module.
+- Replace charger if defective: If the charger output is above specification with no load issues, replace with the correct JCB-approved charger module.

 Advertisements